Touchwindow/TouchviewerDocumentation/docs/en/first-boot.md

 # FIRST BOOT

 ### Open the software
-You can click on the icon on the desktop to boot Touchviewer®.
+You can click on the icon on the desktop to boot TouchviewerÂ®.
 At the first boot you will be presented with the text __DEMO VERSION__.

 <center>![](/img/first-boot_1.png)</center>